 Two Self-Guided Neighborhood Sound Trails for Open House Chicago 2020

-Walk one or both trails using the OHC2020 app with or without headphones, listen to complete recordings of each soundwalk below, and respond to prompts on our Aural Neighborhoods blog.
-Finally, should you wish to share recorded audio, video, or images of your soundwalk experience, contact us for a link to upload your documentation so that we may share it with the world.
+Walk one or both trails using the OHC2021 app with or without headphones, listen to complete recordings of each soundwalk below, and respond to prompts on our Aural Neighborhoods blog.
+Finally, should you wish to share longer audio clips, video, or images of your soundwalk experience, contact us for a link to upload your documentation so that we may share it with the world.

 Both Aural Neighborhoods Sound Trails are wheelchair accessible.

-NON:op Open Opera Works is excited to be a Community Partner with Open House Chicago (OHC) 2020!
+NON:op Open Opera Works and Midwest Society for Acoustic Ecology are excited to be Community Partners with Open House Chicago (OHC) 2021!
 OHC is a free annual architecture festival presented by the Chicago Architecture Center (CAC).
-In response to the COVID-19 pandemic, CAC transformed Open House Chicago to prioritize the community’s health and safety by creating an online and outdoor festival.
-To access OHC 2020 events, programs and tours, visit the Open House Chicago website or download the OHC app, which will be available on October 14.
+In response to the COVID-19 pandemic, CAC transformed Open House Chicago in 2020 to prioritize the community’s health and safety by creating an online and outdoor festival.
+To access OHC 2021 events, programs and tours, visit the Open House Chicago website or download the OHC2021 app, which will be available on October 1.

-As you walk through the Auburn Gresham and southeast Evanston neighborhoods, keep in mind that these soundwalks take place on the ancestral homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
+As you walk through Back of the Yards and Logan Square neighborhoods, keep in mind that these soundwalks take place on the ancestral homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
 Many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox also called this area home.
 This region has long been a center for Indigenous people to gather, trade, and maintain kinship ties.
 Today, one of the largest urban American Indian communities in the United States resides in Chicago.
 Members of this community continue to contribute to the life of Chicago and to celebrate their heritage, practice traditions, and care for the land and waterways.
 Try to imagine the natural features and characteristics of these geographies, and try to hear in your minds ear what this land might have sounded like 100, 300, or 500 years ago.

 Aural Neighborhoods Sound Trail Designers